-To apply for a position, you must complete an Application Form on-line (preferred) or by downloading the Application Form and returning it with a covering letter introducing yourself and addressing the selection criteria as contained in the Duty Statement, this is the most important part of your application.
+To apply for a position, you must complete an Application Form on-line (preferred) or by downloading the Job Application Form and returning it with a covering letter, which introduces yourself and addresses the selection criteria as contained in the Duty Statement.
+This is the most important part of your application.

 If you have any queries regarding the position, please contact the officer nominated in the advertisement.

 Please check the closing date of the position stated in the advertisement.
 Late or Pro-forma applications will not be accepted.

 Your application should demonstrate how you meet all the essential selection criteria.
 It is extremely important that you include information about your previous experience, skills, knowledge and qualifications that make you a suitable applicant.
 The information you provide will be used by a selection panel to determine suitability for an interview.

 If you have completed the application on-line you will receive a return email acknowledging receipt of your application.

 Once applications have closed on a vacant position a selection panel will be formed from staff within our organisation.
 However, there are times when “expert” assistance from outside the organisation is called upon.
 The selection panel will review all applications and determine those most suitable for an interview.
 You will only be contacted if you are short listed for an interview.
 This process can take up to two weeks.
 This process can take up to two weeks and you will only be contacted if you are short listed for an interview.

 Applicants who are short listed for an interview will be required to obtain a current (less than 6 months old) National Police Certificate.
 Applicants who reach this stage and will be working with children will also be required to obtain a Working With Children Check.
 This criteria will be listed within the Duty Statement and/or a representative from Senses will inform you during the interview process.